GMPavanLab/dynsight/docs/source/tutorials/getting_started.rst

 It is also possible to save a copy of the trajectory where each particle is labeled according to its cluster assignment, using the ``dump_colored_trj()`` method.
-Notice that, differently from other descriptors - which is computed for every frame, LENS is computed for every pair of frames.
+Notice that, differently from other descriptors, which are computed for every frame, LENS is computed for every pair of frames.
 Thus, the LENS dataset has shape ``(n_particles, n_frames - 1)``.
 Consequently, if you need to match the LENS values with the particles along the trajectory, you will need to use a sliced